sevenspace/sevenspace/README.md

 <div>

 - ⭐ My name is Sammi and I am a Network Technical Specialist, I currently am working on data engineering projects, involving the use of Microsoft Fabric tools, like Azure lakehouse, pipelines, dataflows and notebooks.
     I like to work in Python using a mix of pandas libraries and numPy and mostly use it to help migrate legacy data as well as automating reports/data we use at work.
+I have also done some databricks training and have a little experience on this platform.

 - 📍 I am based in London